-October 25, 1992 – 25th anniversary celebration of the new building:
+October 25th, 1992 – 25th anniversary celebration of the new building:

 The year was 1960 – men and women of vision embarked on a million dollar drive to build a new and greater Temple Beth El.
 The theme was “make this dream a reality.” – Seven years later their dream came true.
-Here we are twenty-five years later, celebrating their achievements.
+Here we are twenty-five years later, celebrating their achievement.
 Unfortunately, most of the stalwarts who gave unstintingly of their time, effort and money are no longer with us, but the memory of their dedication and accomplishments will always remain.
 This beautiful edifice is a tribute to those who left a legacy to our children and grandchildren and future generations to perpetuate our Jewish heritage.

-Temple Beth El holds precious memories of lovely High Holiday and Sabbath services that we attended.
-Our wonderful holiday parties and various social gatherings at the temple are joyous occasions etched in our memories.
-The lovely affairs were run by Sisterhood, Evening Circle and Mens Clubs over the years and have enriched our lives.
+Temple Beth El holds precious memories of lovely High Holiday and Sabbath services.
+Our wonderful holiday parties and various social gatherings at the Temple are joyous occasions etched in our memories.
+The lovely affairs, run by Sisterhood, Evening Circle, Couples Club, and Mens Clubs over the years, have enriched our lives.
 Additionally, those bargains that we acquired at the Temple’s many bazaars are constant daily reminders of the influence the Temple has had upon all of us.

-We thank Norma Gingold and Iris Howard who submitted these texts.
+and Stephen Howard who submitted these texts.